USA Rare Earth

 The Round Top located in Texas hosts a large range of critical heavy rare earth elements, high-tech metals, including lithium, uranium and beryllium and industrial materials, and is among the lowest-cost rare earth projects in the world.

-Round Top Deposit hosts 15 of the 17 rare earth elements, plus other high-value tech minerals and is well located to serve the US internal demand.
+Round Top Deposit has a 130-year mine-life, hosts 16 of the 17 rare earth elements, plus other high-value tech minerals and is well located to serve the US internal demand.
+In excess of 60% of materials at Round Top will be used directly in green or renewable energy technologies.
 Round Top contains 13 of the 35 minerals deemed “critical” by the Department of the Interior and contains critical elements required by the United States; both for national defense and industry.

-The August 2019 Preliminary Economic Assessment (PEA) on the Round Top project projects a pre-tax 10% net present value (NPV) of $ 1.56 billion.
+The August 2019 Preliminary Economic Assessment (PEA) on the Round Top project projects a pre-tax 10% net present value (NPV) of $ 1.56 billion, which accounts for only 13% of the defined resource.
 The estimated internal rate of return (IRR) for the project is 70%.
 Estimated annual pre-tax revenues are $375.4 million.

 Project hosts a large range of critical Rare Earth Elements, Lithium, High-Tech metals, Uranium and Beryllium